astrahalora/Growthgenier/README.md

 - delete function to remove task from list
 - add task function to add a new task to the list
 - progress bar at the bottom that dinamically changes (if all tasks are completed, will change to Completed, if a new task is added or unckeched, it reverts to In Progress)
+- resume project function which opens up the project
+- delete project function which removes the project from the database

 ![growthgenier TODO table](https://images2.imgbox.com/dc/09/azOjG3Va_o.jpg)